doriang102/doriang102.github.io/_posts/2017-11-13-knowing-your-distributions.md

 -  Poisson
 - General Exponential

-# When to use which?
+# Applications of Each Distribution

 ### Bernoulli